avery-gfs/Computer-Science-3/README.md

 There are `3` distinct ways to tile a `2x3` board with `2x1` tiles.

-How many distinct ways are there to tile `2x10` board with `2x1` tiles.
+How many distinct ways are there to tile `2x10` board with `2x1` tiles?
 Find a proof for the correctness of your answer.

 _Hint: [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_sequence)_